Home » Photographers » Nilufar

 Why should couples choose you as a photographer?

 I get involved with the day and photograph it with flair and style.
 I gravitate towards people having a good time and respond to the emotion of the day.
 If you want an artistic eye recording your wedding, my style will suit you.
+I am suited to shoot in most weather conditions as I have experience having shot in all eventualities.
+I am fully prepared and carry two back up cameras and flash units, incase of any problems occurring with my equipment.

 What is the most important thing to you when you photograph weddings?

 I want to know the wedding timeline so I can be in the right place at the right time for the important elements of the day.
 I am keen to know who the family members and the close friends are and I make sure my back up cameras are ready in case of any problems.
 I ensure sure the group photographs whether they be a full set of family groups and the portraits of the couple are taken with minimum fuss and swiftly so there isn't any waiting around.
+I look ahead and see what the weather looks like on the day so I can organise my lights and equipment.

 What's the most important thing couples should know about you before they book?